SS Empire Beaumont: Career

-Convoy PQ 18 sailed from Loch Ewe on 2 September 1942 and arrived at Archangelsk on 12 September.
+Convoy PQ 18 sailed from Loch Ewe on 2 September 1942 and arrived at Arkhangelsk on 12 September.
 At 15:15 on 13 September, Empire Beaumont was attacked by Heinkel He 111 aircraft of KG26 and torpedoed.
 Empire Beaumont was still afloat at 16:45 although it was believed that she had sunk by 18:30.
 Thirty-three survivors were rescued by HMS Sharpshooter.
-The majority of them were transferred to HMS Scylla and five were landed at Archangelsk for transfer to SS Empire Bard.
+The majority of them were transferred to HMS Scylla and five were landed at Arkhangelsk for transfer to SS Empire Bard.
 Those lost on Empire Beaumont are commemorated at the Tower Hill Memorial, London.

 Official Numbers and Code Letters

 Official numbers were a forerunner to IMO Numbers.
 Empire Beaumont had the UK Official Number 164854 and used the Code Letters BDWD.